oeg-upm/ya2ro/README.md

 ## Install dependencies

-* pip install pyyaml
-* pip install bs4
-* pip install json
+* pip install -r requirements.txt

 ## How to use